COPD, asthma, and the seasonal flu: are you prepared?Facts | 21/11/2022

 It’s the same thing every year.
 Summer ends and autumn begins.
 Students go back to school, nurseries fill up, and workplaces are as busy as ever.
 Soon enough that pesky seasonal flu is knocking at your door again.

 The flu is a drag no matter who you are, but for those of us with COPD or asthma, there are more reasons to want to avoid the flu than just lying in bed for weeks.
 It can be a true danger for you.

-There are three types of influenza viruses: A, B, and C. A and B strains are the ones that scientists look out for every year in order to prepare an up-to-date flu vaccine.
+There are the three types of influenza viruses that affect humans: A, B and C.1 A and B strains are the ones that scientists look out for every year in order to prepare an up-to-date flu vaccine.
 Type A viruses originate from animals and typically have most severe symptoms.
 Its varying subtypes are spreading yearly from east, south, and southeast Asia.